jdittrich/userNeedResearchBook/text/allURBook.md

 to make answering easier with such additions like »Do you […]«.

-When you create your questions check if they demand some predetermined outcomes – if the do, they are closed questions.
+When you create your questions check if they demand some predetermined outcomes – if they do, they are closed questions.
 In this case reformulate the questions in a way that allows non-restricted, story-like answers.

 ## Overcoming problems